hanhvs/hanhvs/README.md

 <h1 align="center">Hi 👋, I'm [K]reyz</h1>
-<h3 align="center">Coding...
-Meh, Not My Thing 🙃</h3>
+<h3 align="center">Developer 🙃</h3>

 - ✨ **Selling Game Sources**:
-  I have some server and Unity-based client game sources available for sale.
-These include popular multi-platform games like **Ninja School Online**, **Ngoc Rong Online**, and **Avatar**.
-Why code new stuff when you can sell what already works, right?
+  Offering server and Unity-based client sources for popular games like **Ninja School Online, Ngoc Rong Online, and Avatar**.
+Perfect for launching or enhancing your project.

-- ☑️ **Why I Code?**:
-  To get it done and move on.
-Honestly, I’d rather be anywhere else.

 - 🛠️ **Custom Development Services**:
   I have a team that can code the product you need.
 Let us know what you’re looking for!